0XMohomiester/0XMohomiester.github.io/_posts/2024-06-16-CEREAL-LOGGER.md

 ## Automated Exploitation

-We can exploit this bug with sqlmap but we have a some problems here, the first is that the payloads must be serialized in objects and then decode it to clearly exploit the web application and extract flag from database.
+We can exploit this bug with sqlmap but we have a some problems here, the first is that the payloads must be serialized in objects and then encode it to clearly exploit the web application and extract flag from database.

-we can create a simple local web application act as `proxy server` that manage sqlmap requests and edit on any payload to serialize it and
+we can create a simple local web application act as `proxy server` that manage sqlmap requests and edit on any payload to serialize it and then encode it and send the data to the challange server or instance.